 Starting from the XV century, the history of the city is associated with the Jewish community.
 Relatively few, albeit impressive and important, objects related to Jewish culture, such as the Yeshiva Chachmei and the historic cemetery related to the Holocaust, the State Museum at Majdanek attract visitors from all over the world.
 The municipal institution, the Grodzka Gate - NN Theatre Centre, cultivates the memory of this part of the history of the city and the region.
 The presence of Jewish nationality has also been emphasised in one of the largest open-air museums in Poland, the Lublin Open Air Village Museum, in the sector known as the Provincial Town of Central Europe of 1930's.
 Other sectors include areas such as Lublin Upland, Roztocze, Powiśle, Polesie, Podlasie, and Manor Complex.
 The museum offers examples of wooden and brick architecture as well as ethnographic memorabilia, the history of which dates back even to the XVII century.
 The visitors have the opportunity to participate in events presenting the work, culture, customs, and cuisine of people living in the former Lublin region.

 The most famous snack in Lublin is cebularz.
 It is a round, aromatic, and crunchy wheat flat-bread, sprinkled with onions and poppy seeds.
 Before the war, they were baked by Lublin Jews.
 A cebularz can be bought in almost every bakery in Lublin.
 We recommend visiting bakeries located near the Old Town.
-It is also worth visiting the Regional Museum of Cebularz, where you will learn the history and secrets of preparing this local specialty.

 The city is an excellent place to start trips to places such as Kazimierz Dolny, Nałęczów, Zamość, Roztocze, Łęczna-Włodawa Lake District, and many other interesting parts of the Lubelskie Voivodeship.